StollerSystem/OrderTracker/README.md

 ## Description

 This app will let you track vendors that place orders.
 You'll be able to add Vendors to a list, then click on that Vendor to see thier page.
-From there you will be able to link to a page to add an order for a particular Vendor.
+From there you will be able to add orders for them, then you can click on each order to see a details page.
+On the order details page there is a button to remove the order.